sal55/langs/MLang.md/readme.md

 * Improving coverage of combinations of features (but this won't be 100% for a personal language used for a limited set of applications)
 * Tidying up the generated code
 * Seeing if I can make it a bit faster, but without a formal optimiser.
 My compilers can run very fast even unoptimised, so that is low priority

+### History

+Both M and Q have very long histories.
+I'm hesitant to say exactly how long, since they might have been expected to have evolved a lot more by now!

+(They have evolved, but not much in terms of advanced language features and type systems.)

+Let's say the first version of M was developed for and ran on 8-bit microprocessors with tiny memories.

 ### Future Development